i-am-mike-davis/ollama-admin-ui/README.md

-# ollama-admin-ui

 ![Ollama Admin UI Logo](./pics/ollama-admin-ui.png)

+ollama-admin-ui is a web application that makes it easy to download and delete models on your local ollama docker installation using your web browser.

+> DISCLAIMER: I am not affiliated with the [ollama](https://ollama.com) project.
+I made this for fun.

 ## "Manage Your Large Language Models"

 ![Library Screenshot](./pics/library.png)
-> DISCLAIMER: I am not affiliated with the [Ollama](https://ollama.com) project.
-I made this for fun.

-> DISCLAIMER: ollama-admin-ui provides no authentication mechanisms and makes no guarantees about security.
-You probably shouldn't use it in production.

-ollama-admin-ui is a web application that makes it easy to administer your local ollama docker installation.
+### ollama-admin-ui makes it easy to

-Specifically, ollama-admin-ui makes it easy to...

 - see what models are available for download
 - search model names, descriptions, and tags
 - download desired models
 - remove unwanted models

-Further, ollama-admin-ui...
+### Further, ollama-admin-ui

 - provides links back to ollama.com for individual models, making it easy to get additional information from the official source.
 - uses the same visual styling engine (Tailwindcss) and themes that ollama.com uses, making ollama-admin-ui visually appealing and coherent.
 Switching between ollama.com and ollama-admin-ui is seamless.
 - provides an exportable ollama model/tag library manifest in json.

+> DISCLAIMER: ollama-admin-ui provides no authentication mechanisms and makes no guarantees about security.
+You probably shouldn't use it in production.

 ## Motivation

 - I wanted something to help me manage the models on my local ollama installation without having to run curl commands or a python script and I wasn't aware of a similar project.
 - I recently read the [hypermedia systems](https://hypermedia.systems/) book, and was inspired to make a hypermedia-based web application.
+- I love the ollama project and wanted to make something complimentary.

 # Usage

 ```
+git clone the project...
 cd ollama-admin-ui
+docker compose build
 docker compose up
 ```